-The Netherlands Organisation for Scientific Research (NWO) is the national research council and most important financer of national research in the Netherlands.
+The Dutch Research Council (NWO) is the most important financer of national research in the Netherlands.
 NWO funds scientific research at Dutch universities and research institutes through a range of funding instruments.
-These include the Talent Scheme programme, the Open Competition programme, and funding intruments linked to the Top sectors and the Dutch National Research Agenda (NWA).
+These include the Talent Scheme programme, the Open Competition programme, and funding intruments linked to the Top sectors and the Dutch Research Agenda (NWA).

 The Talent Scheme programme offers individual grants for talented, creative researchers and has three funding instruments tailored to various phases in researchers' scientific careers: Veni, Vidi and Vici.